The Complete Guide

 1. No Prior Experience is Needed

-No prior experience or degree are required to get started on this new career.
-You could become certified and be on your way in as little as 6 months!
+No prior experience or degree is required to get started in this new career.
+That makes it even more attractive.
+You could become certified and be on your way in as little as 6 months.

 2. Career Advancement